PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 resolves it to runtime identity:

 - resolved instruction program: a logical measurement reference;
+- protocol plan: the same `MeasurementId` attached to a portable operation and semantic code/check role;
+- scheduled plan: a target operation/binding and scheduled occurrence linked to that `MeasurementId`;
 - Guppy: a stable scalar result tag and occurrence association;
-- QIS trace and normalized Tick/DAG: `MeasId` plus runtime order;
+- execution/QIS trace and normalized Tick/DAG: physical result binding,
+  `MeasId`, observed value when present, and runtime order;
 - Stim: a record offset computed only at export;
 - DEM: the resolved measurement identity expected by the analysis pipeline.